Antony and Cleopatra: Power dynamics

-This mysteriousness attached with the supernatural not only captures the audience and Antony, but also, draws all other characters' focus.
-As a center of conversation when not present in the scene, Cleopatra is continually a central point, therefore demanding the control of the stage.
-As an object of sexual desire, she is attached to the Roman need to conquer.
-Her mix of sexual prowess with the political power is a threat to Roman politics.
-She retains her heavy involvement in the military aspect of her rule, especially when she asserts herself as "the president of [her] kingdom will/ Appear there for a man."
+This mysteriousness connected with the supernatural not only captures the audience and Antony, but also draws all other characters' focus.
+As a subject of conversation even when not present in the scene, Cleopatra is continually a central point, therefore demanding control of the stage.
+As an object of sexual desire, she is connected to the Roman need to conquer.
+Her mixture of sexual prowess with political power is a threat to Roman politics.
+She retains her deep involvement in the military aspect of her rule, especially when she asserts herself as "the president of [her] kingdom will/ Appear there for a man."
 Where the dominating power lies is up for interpretation, yet there are several mentions of the power exchange in their relationship in the text.
-Antony remarks on Cleopatra's power over him multiple times throughout the play, the most obvious being attached to sexual innuendo: "You did know / How much you were my conqueror, and that / My sword, made weak by my affection, would / Obey it on all cause."
+Antony remarks on Cleopatra's power over him multiple times throughout the play, the most obvious being sexual innuendo: "You did know / How much you were my conqueror, and that / My sword, made weak by my affection, would / Obey it on all cause."